trevthedev777/Exchange_Rate_Calculator/README.md

 ## Description

-The Exchange Rate Calculator is a web application that uses
+The Exchange Rate Calculator is a web application that uses a Fetch API HTTP request to calculate different currencies globally